 As you can see, they have performed differently over the last 10 years, with QQQ beating VOO over the long term.

 You can expect higher volatility with QQQ in exchange for that higher return.

 QQQ vs VOO Holdings

 QQQ is 63% technology, while VOO is 34%.
 VOO is a broad-based fund diversified in several sectors of the market.
-Invesco’s QQQ is heavily weighted into the tech sector.
+Invesco’s QQQ is heavily weighted toward the tech sector.